-I love this mix because it adds warmth, a little sweetness and a tons of flavor without being spicy.
-The blend is a mix of coriander, turmeric, cardamom, sea salt, black pepper, clove, cinnamon, and nutmeg.
-And it smells amazing!
-You can mix it into couscous or quinoa add some vegetables and you have a quick and easy meal with lots of flavor.
+Ras el Hanout adds warmth, a little sweetness and a tons of flavor without being spicy to any dish.
+You can mix it into couscous or quinoa, add vegetables and you have a quick and easy meal with lots of flavor.

-The flavors in soup need time to develop.
-While this is great soup the same day it’s made, the second day after making it is when the flavors really shine.
+SOUP MAKING TIP: The flavors in soup need time to develop.
+While soups can be eaten right away, the second day is when soup flavors really shine.

-An easy tomato soup that can be made with fresh or canned whole tomatoes.
-This soup is flavored with the Moroccan spice Ras al hanout.
+An easy roasted tomato soup that can be made with fresh or canned whole tomatoes.
+This soup is flavored with the Moroccan spice Ras el hanout.

 - 10 medium san marzano or roma tomatoes roasted